FMP0830/itunes-search-browser/README.md

   - Developed in React with `create-react-app` template
   - Developed in TypeScript
 - Backend
-  - Developed in NodeJS, Express
+  - Developed in NodeJS with ExpressJS
   - Developed in TypeScript
   - Use of Jest and supertest for unit testing